 - If relevant, scanned copies of your passport and previous UK visas.

-Candidates are encouraged to contact Dr Tamara Turner-Moore via email or phone 0113 812 6013 prior to applying for an informal chat about their qualifications, experience and research proposal.
+Candidates are encouraged to contact Professor Georgina Jones via email or phone 0113 812 5106 prior to applying for an informal chat about their qualifications, experience and research proposal.

-We are looking for a motivated and committed high achieving student.
-Applicants should hold a first degree equivalent to at least a UK upper second class honours degree in a relevant subject.
-The project would suit a student with a strong background in psychology, criminology, sociology or a related area.
-The following qualifications, experience and skills are highly desirable, though not essential: (1) a postgraduate qualification in a relevant discipline; (2) experience of undertaking and analysing qualitative or mixed methods research; (3) experience of undertaking research on sensitive topics; (4) research, professional and/or voluntary experience with individuals who have committed sexual crimes.
+We are seeking an impassioned and high-achieving student.
+Applicants should hold a first degree equivalent to at least a UK upper second class honours degree in a relevant subject (e.g. psychology, sociology, gender studies).
+The following are highly desirable, though not essential: (1) a postgraduate qualification in a relevant discipline; (2) experience of undertaking and analysing qualitative research; (3) experience of undertaking research on sensitive topics; (4) research, professional and/or voluntary experience with women who have accessed assisted conception in any capacity and/or experienced sexual violence.
 Equivalent professional qualifications and any appropriate research experience may be considered.
 For applicants whose first language is not English, a minimum English language level of IELTS score of 7.0 with no element below 6.5 is required.

 Prospective students from outside of the UK and EU who wish to apply will be required to make up the difference annually between the UK/EU fees covered by the studentship (currently £4,260 per year) and overseas’ fees (currently £12,500 per year).
 The fee difference must be paid prior to starting.
 Overseas applicants must refer to the UKBA regulations on studying in the UK and contact Research Admissions before applying.